Ypertex/blog/content/articles/2018-08-02-tools-for-the-smart-start-up-in-2018-1.md

 authors: Michael Schmidle
 slug: tools-for-the-smart-start-up-in-2018-1
 tags: [IT Recommendations]
 description: "If you start a project on a small budget today in 2018, there is no need to do without state-of-the-art IT infrastructure for your team.
-Let me give you some ideas."
+Let me give you some ideas.
+[Updated June 28, 2019]"
 cover: small-plant-large-shadow.jpg
 aliases: [/articles/tools-for-the-smart-start-up-1/]
 ---